cda9685/tokencraft-full/README.md

-# tokencraft README
+# TokenCraft

-This is the README for your extension "tokencraft".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "TokenCraft".
+This extension is a tool for developers to simplify their use of design tokens.

+## Requirements

+This extension uses a number of VSCode dependencies as well as PrimeNG icons.
+In order to properly test this extension, first install the correct dependencies using:

+`npm install`

+Then, to run a VM containing the extension, simply press `f5`

 ## Features